 Quick Start Guide: Writing a Best Practices Article

-- Use your established resources (conference presentation, lesson plans, class materials, etc.)
+- Use your established resources (conference presentation, lesson plans, class materials, etc.) as material.

-- Get a colleague to read through the draft article to see if it gets the salient points across and to make suggestions/edits
+- Get a colleague to read through the draft article to see if it gets the salient points across and to make suggestions/edits.

 Formatting & Manuscript Submission: